 Similar to many organizations, CLSI has a hierarchy of committees that overlook the development of our consensus standards and guidelines.
 What’s different about CLSI is that all of our committees have a balanced consensus body, which means that government, industry, and professional representatives have an equal say when approving documents for publication.

-The consensus committees are divided into nine subject areas.
-The responsibility of managing the development of CLSI standards and guidelines falls onto these consensus committees.
-The consensus committees are divided into nine subject areas.
-The responsibility of creating and revising the standards and guidelines falls onto the document development committees and subcommittees.
+The Expert Panels are divided into nine subject areas.
+The responsibility of managing the development of CLSI standards and guidelines falls onto these Expert Panels along with the Consensus Council.
+The Consensus Council oversees the document development groups.
+The responsibility of creating and revising the standards and guidelines falls onto the document development groups.

-Before CLSI publishes a document, the drafts pass through a series of review, comment, and voting cycles to ensure that consensus has been met.
+Before CLSI publishes a document, the draft passes through a series of review, comment, and voting cycles to ensure that consensus has been met.
 At different voting stages, different committees, as well as the public, have the ability to review and vote on the draft.

 Maximize your voice in the global laboratory health care community as you work alongside colleagues from diverse sectors to develop CLSI’s consensus-based standards and guidelines.